Why It Matters

 As part of our focus on cultural arts, the Foundation’s office space also serves as a rotating art gallery, for two main reasons: to support and foster local artists, and to encourage our community to connect and engage in a meaningful conversation inspired by art.

-The Durham Art Guild and Triangle Community Foundation present "Artistic Connections and Extensions of Culture," by José Manuel Cruz.
+The Durham Art Guild and Triangle Community Foundation present "A Walk with Myself" by Ji Ahn Kang.

-Click the button below to learn more about Cruz and to view a few of his pieces.
-To view the full gallery in-person, please contact Sarah Guidi, Director of Community Engagement, at sarahg@trianglecf.org.
+Click the button below to learn more about Ji Ahn and to view a few of her pieces.
+To view the full gallery in-person, please contact Zach Ward, Scholarships and Program Officer, at zach@trianglecf.org.